ekardatos/DescriptiveStatistics/README.md

 # Lexical Richness Analysis of Greek Literary Text

 A quantitative corpus linguistics study analyzing the lexical richness and vocabulary structure of a Greek literary text using six statistical indices.
-The corpus is derived from *"Οι Εθελοντές" (The Volunteers)* by Niovi Lyri — a contemporary Greek novel freely available via [OpenBook.gr](https://www.openbook.gr).
+The corpus is derived from *"Οι Εθελοντές" (The Volunteers)* by Niovi Lyri — a contemporary Greek novel.

 ---

 ## Overview

 This project investigates the statistical properties of vocabulary distribution in Modern Greek prose.
 The source text is split into fixed-size sub-corpora (N > 30), and six lexical richness indices are computed for each segment using QUITA.
 The distribution of each index across segments is then analyzed statistically and visualized using Python.

-This work was completed as part of the course *Quantitative Analysis of Linguistic Data* (MSc in Computational Linguistics).

 ---